sylhare/sylhare.github.io/_posts/2023/2023-01-03-Graphql-optimization.md

 ### GraphQL Schema

-For the example we're going to use this schema:
+For the purpose of an example, we're going to use this schema:

 ```graphql
 type Movie @key(fields: "id") {